 The risk of meningococcal infection in a child under 18 years of age, increases by 3.8 times if their mother smokes.

 Smoking increases the risk of meningococcal infection in adults by 2.4 times, passive smoking by 2.5 times, and chronic disease by 10.8 times.

 Passive smoking increases the risk of meningococcal infection by 2.2 times.
 When both parents smoke, the risk increases by 8 times.
 More:

 In Ghana, where meningococcal meningitis is much more common than in developed countries, cooking in wood-burning ovens is associated with a 9-fold higher risk of infection.

 When parents only smoke outside of the house, it does not decrease the level of nicotine in the children’s hair, which might indicate that the smokers continue to exhale nicotine after smoking.
 This hints at that the risk of meningococcal infection will not decrease if smoking is prohibited only in certain places, like homes, cars and hospitals, but a full ban is needed.
 It is known, however, that a relatively small number of people quit smoking, so vaccinating children will probably be more effective.
 Moreover, there’s hope that children will be able to protect their smoking parents from meningococcus through collective immunity.The Association between Active and Passive Smoking and Latent Tuberculosis Infection in Adults and Children in the United States: Results from NHANES.
 2014, Lindsay, PLoS One

 Active and passive smoking is associated with a doubling of the risk of tuberculosis.
 In past and present smokers, the risk of infection with the tuberculosis bacterium, the risk of developing tuberculosis, the risk of complications, and the risk of death from tuberculosis are increased.

 The risk of recurrent tuberculosis was 2 times higher in those who smoked more than 10 cigarettes a day than non-smokers.
 In addition:

-Passive smoking is associated with an increased risk of Hib by 40%.
-Kindergarten - with a 2.9-fold increase in risk.
-BF - with a 50% reduction in risk.
-Blacks were 4.1 times more sick.Risk factors for invasive Haemophilus influenzae type b in Los Angeles County children 18-60 months of age.
+Passive smoking is associated with a 40% increase in the risk of Hib.
+Daycare – with 3-fold increase in the risk.
+Breastfeeding decreases the risk by 50%.
+African Americans got infected 4 times more often.Risk factors for invasive Haemophilus influenzae type b in Los Angeles County children 18-60 months of age.
 1992, Vadheim, Am J Epidemiol